Japan: Climate

 The climate of Japan is predominantly temperate but varies greatly from north to south.
 The northernmost region, Hokkaido, has a humid continental climate with long, cold winters and very warm to cool summers.
 Precipitation is not heavy, but the islands usually develop deep snowbanks in the winter.

 In the Sea of Japan region on Honshu's west coast, northwest winter winds bring heavy snowfall during winter.
-In the summer, the region sometimes experiences extremely hot temperatures because of the foehn.
+In the summer, the region sometimes experiences extremely hot temperatures because of the Foehn.
 The Central Highland has a typical inland humid continental climate, with large temperature differences between summer and winter.
 The mountains of the Chūgoku and Shikoku regions shelter the Seto Inland Sea from seasonal winds, bringing mild weather year-round.

 The Pacific coast features a humid subtropical climate that experiences milder winters with occasional snowfall and hot, humid summers because of the southeast seasonal wind.
 The Ryukyu and Nanpō Islands have a subtropical climate, with warm winters and hot summers.
 Precipitation is very heavy, especially during the rainy season.
 The main rainy season begins in early May in Okinawa, and the rain front gradually moves north.
 In late summer and early autumn, typhoons often bring heavy rain.
 According to the Environment Ministry, heavy rainfall and increasing temperatures have caused problems in the agricultural industry and elsewhere.
-The highest temperature ever measured in Japan, 41.8 °C, was recorded on July 23, 2018, and repeated on August 17, 2020.
+The highest temperature ever measured in Japan, 41.8 °C, was recorded on August 5, 2025.

 Biodiversity

 Japan has nine forest ecoregions which reflect the climate and geography of the islands.
 They range from subtropical moist broadleaf forests in the Ryūkyū and Bonin Islands, to temperate broadleaf and mixed forests in the mild climate regions of the main islands, to temperate coniferous forests in the cold, winter portions of the northern islands.
 Japan has over 90,000 species of wildlife as of 2019, including the brown bear, the Japanese macaque, the Japanese raccoon dog, the small Japanese field mouse, and the Japanese giant salamander.

-A large network of national parks has been established to protect important areas of flora and fauna as well as 52 Ramsar wetland sites.
-Four sites have been inscribed on the UNESCO World Heritage List for their outstanding natural value.
+There are 53 Ramsar wetland sites in Japan.
+Five sites have been inscribed on the UNESCO World Heritage List for their outstanding natural value.